sideci/goodcheck/README.md

 You can download a [printable cheatsheet](cheatsheet.pdf) from this repository.

-## `goodcheck.yml`
+## Defining rules

-An example of the configuration is like the following:
+A `goodcheck.yml` example of the configuration is like the following:

 ```yaml
 rules: